chrisgit/chrisgit.github.io/_posts/2016-10-03-virtualbox-install-ubuntu.md

 and from now on we will call it an appliance.

-Installing Ubuntu is reasonably easy, we will download a disc image in ISO format and install one of the Long Term Support (LTS) versions [16.04](https://www.ubuntu.com/download/desktop).
+Installing Ubuntu is reasonably easy, we will download a disc image in ISO format and install one of the Long Term Support (LTS) versions [14.04](https://www.ubuntu.com/download/desktop).
 Keep hold of this downloaded image as it acts as a "Live CD" and will allow us to modify the installation ar a later date.

 Double click appliance, the select start-up disk dialog will open, click on the folder and locate the ISO, I'm installing 14.04.5 LTS

 ![09-select-startup-disk]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/09-select-startup-disk.png){: .align-center}

-click start
+Click start to proceed.

 The Ubuntu disc will be inserted into a virtual drive and Ubuntu will boot.